csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **4.1 Join Expressions**

 In Section 3.3.3, we introduced the **natural join** operation.
-SQL provides other forms of the join operation, including the ability to specify an explicit **join pred- icate**, and the ability to include in the result tuples that are excluded by **natural join**.
+SQL provides other forms of the join operation, including the ability to specify an explicit **join predicate**, and the ability to include in the result tuples that are excluded by **natural join**.
 We shall discuss these forms of join in this section.

 The examples in this section involve the two relations _student_ and _takes_, shown in Figures 4.1 and 4.2, respectively.
 Observe that the attribute _grade_ has a value null for the student with _ID_ 98988, for the course BIO-301, section 1, taken in Summer 2010.
 The null value indicates that the grade has not been awarded yet.